milo/schematron/readme.md

 ```

-Schematron performs a schema namespace (ISO or v1.5) autodetection, but the namespace can be passed manually:
+Schematron performs a schema namespace (ISO or v1.5) autodetection but the namespace can be passed manually:
 ```php
 $schematron = new Schmeatron(Schematron::NS_ISO);
 ```